We independently select and share the products we love—and may receive a commission if you choose to buy.

 This is normal.
 However, if you feel like you’re passing the baby blues phase and heading into postpartum depression, talk to your doctor.

 The hospital stay was such a blur to me.
 I was really introspective and focused on the aftermath of surgery.
-I'm very thankful for my journal entries, as well as the photos Matt took, to help me relive that time.
+I’m very thankful for my journal entries, as well as the photos my partner took, to help me relive that time.

 4. Even if you are more swollen than you’ve ever been in your life, you need to be in some of the photos.